 She has also previously served as Interim Editor and Faculty Advisor to Freshwater, where, in addition to teaching a class of up to 5 student editors and producing the final print issue, she ran a monthly reading series, a state-wide student poetry contest, and an annual, weekend-long poetry festival featuring readings, workshops, activities, refreshments, and a book sale.

-After six years in the insurance industry, working primarily in project management and contractual editing, as well as one crazy and exhausting year spent exclusively teaching part-time at four different colleges and universities in southern New England, Lisa now lives in central Pennsylvania with her husband, and is a Lecturer of English at The Pennsylvania State University.
+After six years in the insurance industry, working primarily in project management and contractual editing, as well as one crazy and exhausting year spent exclusively teaching part-time at four different colleges and universities in southern New England, Lisa now lives in central Pennsylvania with her husband, and teaches at The Pennsylvania State University.